Mike-Pryor/shoe-landing/README.md

 # shoe-landing
-- Just for some CSS practice.
+- Just for some CSS & SCSS practice.
+- Based on Keven Powell tutorials